GSA/emerging-technology-atlas/pages/index.md

 <p>In order for public services to best evaluate, test and where appropriate adopt new technologies to improve services for citizens and make them more cost effective for taxpayers, federal agencies must collaborate more openly with the U.S. businesses, policymakers and innovators who are critical to building transformational technology programs.
 By their nature, however, emerging technologies evolve at a pace faster than traditional programs develop, which requires us to find new ways of working together.</p>

 <p>This U.S. Emerging Technology Atlas, a product of the General Services Administration’s Emerging Citizen Technology program and its inter-agency Communities and initiatives, serves as an open resource to help see the ideas and programs shaping federal emerging technology, and with your contributions, will evolve with the technologies and programs within it.</p>

+<p>For more information on the U.S. Emerging Citizen Technology Atlas, contact Justin Herman, GSA Emerging Citizen Technology lead, at EmergingTech@gsa.gov</p>